opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 ```

 The `Compiler::CAPTURE_LEFT` and `Compiler::CAPTURE_RIGHT` options are used to indicate which segment delimiter of
-the pattern to capture together with the optional tag: the one to the left, or the other to the right.
+the pattern to capture together with the optional placeholder: the one to the left, or the other to the right.

 ```php
 use Opis\Routing\Compiler;